-The area around Stevens Point is underlain by crystalline rocks of the Precambrian age and sandstone of the Cambrian age.
-The crystalline rock is exposed and weathered in the northwest part of the City in the area between Business Highway 51 and the Wisconsin River.
+The City of Stevens Point is located on the boundary line between the two geological provinces: the Northern Highlands and the Central Sand Plain.
+The former area is characterized by high bedrock, low available groundwater supply, clay type soils, poor land drainage and northern climate vegetation.
+The northern third of the City, in general, lies within this geological province.
+Crystalline and sandstone rocks of the Precambrian age are exposed and weathered in this area roughly between Business Highway 51 and the Wisconsin River.
 Development is limited here because of shallow bedrock, poor drainage, and expansive clay soils that affect building foundations.
-However, in the remainder of the City, sand and sandstone overlies this crystalline rock, where soils are sandy, well-drained, and flat.
+However, in the remainder of the City, sand overlies bedrock, resulting in soils that are sandy, well-drained, and flat, with an ample groundwater supply.
 The City's elevation is 1,089 feet above sea level.